Estimated read time: 3 minutes, 51 seconds

 Active churn – like the kind when customers decide to leave your business is easy to spot.
 An increase in the number of customer complaints and an uptick in subscription cancellation are “loud” telltale signs.
 Unintentional churn, on the other hand, is often harder to spot because it isn’t as obvious and slowly chips away at your customer base.
 Some examples of this inactive churn include debt and credit card expiration or payment cancellations from card theft, loss, or suspicious activity.

 While you will inevitably run into an issue where the debit or credit card on file cannot be billed, it’s important to have a strategy in place on how to resolve that.
-Partnering with a unified ecommerce platform, like FastSpring, with built-in dunning management capabilities, allows your business to automatically alert your subscribers when their payment failed to process.
+Partnering with a full-service SaaS ecommerce platform, like FastSpring, with built-in dunning management capabilities, allows your business to automatically alert your subscribers when their payment failed to process.
 This, in turn, will help free up business resources – allowing you to focus more time on scaling other parts of your digital business.

 Compose effective dunning emails.